 Bo Burnham: Inside

 I won’t deny it — Inside brings out my inner-millennial.
-My brother and I, being the insufferable people we are, went to see it the one night it was shown in theaters.
-If you haven’t seen the special and have somehow escaped every trending song from its soundtrack on TikTok, it’s a musical comedy special about being stuck inside during quarantine.
+My brother and I, because we are insufferable, went to see it the one night it was shown in theaters.
+If you haven’t seen Inside and have somehow escaped every trending song from its soundtrack on TikTok, it’s a musical comedy special about being stuck inside during quarantine.
 The special itself is incredible, but I have to deduct points because going outside to experience Inside felt … wrong.
 It was like experiencing quarantine in a movie theater, a place I wasn’t able to go to during that time, which just wasn’t as enjoyable as watching the special from the comfort of my own home.

 Shang-Chi and the Legend of the Ten Rings